Today I want to share how to create a very simple morning routine and give you a sneak peek into what my routine looks like.

 I like to do a little bit of activity in the morning.
 It’s not necessarily my main workout but I will take a short walk outside if the weather is nice, do little bit of yoga, or some stretches.
 Something to get the blood pumping and to help wake me up.

 Can you squeeze in a tiny bit of activity?
 What sounds appealing?

 For me, nourishing myself starts with a big ‘ol glass of water.
 I fill my bright colorful Tervis cup with ice water and sip it while tackling the next area, which is “believe.”
 I may or may not eat breakfast as part of my morning routine, depending on how much time I have or if I am intermittent fasting.

 How do you choose to nourish yourself first ting in the morning?
 Water?
 A healthy breakfast?
 Green smoothie?
 Vitamins or supplements?

 Believe is all about your attitude.
 It’s about beginning the day in a positive way before the chaos of life comes hurtling straight toward you.
 I always spend at least five minutes reading a personal development book, watching an inspirational video or listening to a podcast in the morning.
+(The Model Health Show is one of my favorite health & fitness podcasts.)
 I totally need to get my head in the right place before I tackle my day, my family and my business!

 What is personal development?
 It’s simply working on yourself.
 It can be developing leadership skills, becoming a better parent or spouse, working on your confidence level, or feeding your mind with positive thoughts for the day.
 Anything to make you a better person.